 If I had to choose just one brew method over all others, it would be the pour-over process.
 Nothing beats filter drip brew in my opinion, and the Hario V60 is my go-to every morning.
 But like most things, as simple as it looks, that isn’t the case.

-From choosing the best beans and grinding to the correct size in combination with the optimum water temperature, and not forgetting to bloom being just a few variables to master.
+From choosing the best beans and grinding them to the correct size in combination with optimum water temperature, and not forgetting to bloom are just a few variables to master.
 Then Agitation enters the mix to confuse things even more.

 However, many coffee enthusiasts do say that for a consistent cup, your coffee requires agitation.
 But is there any truth to this?